 Eclair Shells (Choux dough):

-- Once butter is melted, reduce heat to low, add flour, and stir vigorously for 1-2 minutes.
+2. Once the mixture is boiling add flour, and stir vigorously for 1-2 minutes.
 This helps remove extra moisture and gives the flour time to cook.
+The batter should turn into a very thick firm playdough consistency.

 Vanilla Cream Filling: